 The University of Kansas School of Engineering is proud to partner with FIRST to offer a number of merit-based scholarships for participants in the FIRST Robotics Competition (FRC) or the FIRST Tech Challenge (FTC).
 High school seniors who have participated on a FIRST team and are pursuing an engineering or computing degree at KU may apply for this scholarship.
 Qualifying FIRST participants must have a minimum Math ACT score of 28 (or SAT equivalent) and a 3.5 unweighted high school GPA in order to be eligible for the scholarship.
 Download the application (pdf).

-The Engineering Generations Scholarship is available to high school seniors who have a parent or grandparent who earned a degree in engineering or computer science from KU.
-It's also available to incoming KU School of Engineering students who are the first in their family to attend college.
-Download the application (pdf).
+The KU School of Engineering Legacy Scholarship is available to high school seniors who have a parent or grandparent who earned a degree in engineering or computer science from KU.
+Download the application (pdf)

 Project Lead The Way Scholarship